 Getting from A to B doesn’t have to be a long, dull, and drawn out thing when there are so many beautiful roads to take in and experience.
 If you only have the option of one route to get to your destination, and this just so happens to be all motorway driving, then it may be a long, dull and drawn out drive.
-However, for those of you exploring wider areas, looking for a leisurely Sunday drive or perhaps you’re touring the country then we can share with you the best of the British roads, showcasing the most stunning scenery the Great Britain has to offer.
+However, for those of you exploring wider areas, looking for a leisurely Sunday drive or perhaps you’re touring the country then we can share with you the best roads to drive in the UK, showcasing the most stunning scenery the Great Britain has to offer.
 We’ll reveal where these roads can be found, what you’re likely to see, as well as some pictures to inspire you to add them to your list of roads to visit in your lifetime.

 A44 Aberystwyth to Llangurig